xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 aggregation designs is the ability to support NG cable transport over the same common infrastructure already supporting other services like mobile backhaul and business VPN services.
-Cable Remote PHY is simply another service overlayed onto the existing Converged SDN Transport network architecture.
+Cable Remote PHY is simply another service overlayed onto the existing Agile Metro network architecture.
 We will cover all aspects of connectivity between the Cisco cBR-8 and the RPD device.

 ## Distributed Access Architecture